wschloss/OpenGL_GuildWars/README.md

 * Render name above each hero.
 * Render fps to upper left corner.

-* Make sure there are two different lights (one must be dynamic).
-  * A campfire in the middle could be cool

 * Think about improving the efficiency (surface orient call is expensive since it's currently a linear search)

 * Any refactoring we care to do if we have time.

-* Make sure all Hero's are animated.
 * Update each Hero's web page
 * Create presentation